Disparities abound in sentencing in our judicial system

 The ACLU, on October 27, 2014, submitted written testimony to the Inter-American Commission on Human Rights at a hearing on Reports of Racism in the Justice System of the United States.

 “Our submission focuses on the significant racial disparities in sentencing decisions in the United States, which result from disparate treatment of Blacks at every stage of the criminal justice system and are consistent with a larger pattern of racial disparities that plague the . . . system.
 The human rights violations associated with such racial disparities are particularly egregious in the United States, and we hope that the Commission will . . . address them.”

 I’ll make three predictions:

-If you should ever happen to see or hear about some sentencing disparity occurring in our federal or state judicial systems, you can rest assured that it’s happened before, it’ll happen again during your lifetime, and if you should live long enough, you’ll see that same cycle repeat itself time and again.
+If you ever happen to see or hear about some sentencing disparity in our federal or state judicial system, you can rest assured that it’s happened before, it’ll happen again during your lifetime, and if you should live long enough, you’ll see that same cycle repeat itself time and again.

 And it’ll continue as long as our laws are enacted, enforced, and interpreted by the infallible human beings that we are.